Lukeul1/Resolve-the-riddle/README.md

 To do:

 Create riddles and display under the bold riddle.
-For now, just add the sentence sentence part under the riddle.

 Future developments will require manually going through the list and updating the brand names to be more recognisable.